atyenoria/react-native-webrtc-janus-gateway/README.md

-# Libary Used in This Repo
+# Libary used in this Repo
-- "react-native": "0.50.3"
+- "react-native": "^0.50.3",
 - "react-native-webrtc": "^1.58.3"
+- "react-native-incall-manager": "^2.2.0",

 # Functionality
 - Janus WebRTC Gateway Video Room Implementation
 - Mobile Users can send teh audio and video msg to other paritciapnts up to 6 max (can configure in janus)

+# How it wokrs?

+# Application

 # TODO
 - [x] iOS works
 - [ ] Android works
+- [x] Janus Plugin Demo: Video Room works ( https://janus.conf.meetecho.com/videoroomtest.html )
-- [x] Local camera
+- [x] Local camera view
 - [x] Remote view
 - [ ] Audio mute
 - [ ] Video mute
+- [ ] Audio Speaker
 - [ ] Unpublish and publish their own video
-- [ ] Switch front and back camera
+- [x] Switch front and back camera with react-native-webrtc MediaStreamTrack.prototype._switchCamera()
 - [ ] Refactor index.js and janus.mobile.js
+- [ ] More Details about how to use this Documentation
+- [ ] Other Janus Plugin(Audio bridge, Streaming, Sip, Call plugin)
 - [ ] Any Requst?
 Could you make the issue in this repo?

 # Setup